somekg/Fractal-Image-Renderer/README.md

 How to run
 -
 Downloading Visual Studio and using the clone repository option is the easiest option.
-You can also do it manually with GCC/Clang and the Command promt, I don't really know how to do that so you'll need to search for a tutorial on how to run github repositories like that.
+You can also do it manually with GCC/Clang and the Command promt but I haven't done it that way

 General view
 -